-The minimum age to establish a charitable gift annuity at Princeton is 55 (age 60 for 2-life) and the minimum age to start receiving payments is 65 (both annuitants if 2-life).
-There are no minimum ages for establishing pooled income funds or charitable remainder trusts, but Princeton considers age along with the gift amount and other factors before entering into a gift agreement.
+The minimum age to establish a charitable gift annuity at Princeton is 55 (age 60 for a two-life CGA) and the minimum age to begin receiving payments is 65 (both annuitants, if a two-life CGA).
+There are no minimum ages for establishing a pooled income fund or charitable remainder trust, but certain IRS-prescribed remainder minimums must be met for charitable remainder trusts.
 Age may affect tax benefits as well.

 Are there minimum gift amounts?

-For charitable gift annuities and pooled income funds, the minimum gift amount is $25,000.
-For charitable remainder trusts funded with cash or publicly traded stock, the minimum gift amount is $50,000.
-For trusts funded with other assets, such as real estate, the minimum is $100,000.
-For charitable lead trusts, the minimum is $250,000, although they are typically established at $1 million and higher.
+For charitable gift annuities and pooled income fund, the minimum gift amount is $25,000.
+For charitable remainder trusts funded with cash or publicly traded stock, the minimum gift amount is $100,000.
+For trusts funded with other assets, such as real estate, the minimum gift value is $100,000.
+While the minimum for charitable lead trusts is $250,000, they are typically established at $1 million or more.

-The payout rates of charitable gift annuities are established by the American Council on Gift Annuities and determined at the date of the gift, and they remain fixed for the life of the beneficiary.
+The payout rates of charitable gift annuities are established by the American Council on Gift Annuities and determined at the date of the gift; the payments remain fixed for the life of the beneficiary.
 The older the beneficiaries, the higher the payout rates.

 Will I be entitled to an income tax deduction for establishing a life income gift?

-The donor can report a charitable deduction for a portion of the fair market value of the gift.
-The amount of the deduction reflects the fair market value of the gift minus the value of the payments received by the income beneficiaries.
-Various factors, including ages and numbers of beneficiaries, payout rates, and the federal discount rate, will determine the amount of the deduction.
-Princeton’s gift planning staff can provide examples based on different scenarios.
+The donor can claim a charitable deduction for a portion of the fair market value of the gift.
+The amount of the deduction reflects the fair market value minus the value of the payments received by the income beneficiaries.
+Various factors, including the ages and number of beneficiaries, the payout rates, and the federal discount rate, will determine the amount of the deduction.
+Princeton’s gift planning staff can provide examples based on various scenarios.

 Is it possible for other charities to benefit from these gifts?

-The “remainder” of a charitable remainder trust may be allocated to different charities.
-Under New Jersey law, if Princeton is to serve as trustee, it must be irrevocably designated to receive at least 51% of the remainder.
-Charitable gift annuities and pooled income funds may not name other charitable beneficiaries.
+The “remainder” of a charitable remainder trust may be allocated to more than one charity.
+Under New Jersey law, if Princeton serves as trustee of the trust, the University must be irrevocably designated to receive at least 51% of the remainder.
+Charitable gift annuities and pooled income fund may not name other charitable beneficiaries.

 Will I pay capital gains taxes if I fund a gift with appreciated property?